valteu/tetris-dual-panto/README.md

-# Project Tetris on DualPanto
+# Tetris on DualPanto

 This project implements a Tetris game for blind people on the DualPanto.
-Therfore the DualPanto gives haptical feedback to the user so that with the upper handle the falling block can be moved left and right and with the lower handle the shapes of the blocks on the ground can be recognized.
+Therefore, the DualPanto gives haptic feedback to the user so that with the upper handle the falling block can be moved left and right and with the lower handle the shapes of the blocks on the ground can be recognized.

 This is a fork of the private repository of the Building Interactive Systems project.